Table of Contents

 Prevention of Dengue Fever

-The patient should take proper bed rest especially during the days when the fever is at its peak and take exclusion from work, school preschool or childcare.
+The patient should take proper bed rest, especially during the days when the fever is at its peak and take leave from work, school preschool or childcare.

 People suffering from dengue must stay away from places where they could get bitten by mosquitoes and should stay at home until they are no longer infectious (around 3-5 days).

 For avoiding this illness, make sure your surroundings are free of any water logging issues, as the Aedes mosquito prefers to breed in stagnant clean water that could be found easily nearby our habitats.

-Until now, no vaccine has been developed to prevent Dengue virus.
+Until now, no vaccine has been developed to prevent the Dengue virus.
 The only prevention is to avoid mosquito bites.

 - Cover your skin by wearing long pants, and long-sleeved shirts.